Reviews You Can Rely On

 No stuff pocket

-Unlike most insulated jackets, the Arc'teryx Atom Hoody feels and fits differently.
+The Arc'teryx Atom Hoody feels and fits differently than other options we tested — it's so comfortable.
 It trades out the swishy exterior for a soft, pliable material that feels more like wearing a weather-resistant sweatshirt than a coat.
 Breathable side panels help to regulate your body temperature when you're putting in the effort, and the jacket is cut and designed for enhanced shoulder mobility.
-It has enough space underneath for bulky baselayers and is very easy to layer under a shell or a parka to create a truly comprehensive expedition-worthy layering system.
+It has enough space underneath for bulky baselayers and is easy to layer under a shell or a parka, making it super versatile and a great piece to add to your layering system.

-We were surprised to learn the Atom Hoody doesn't stuff into its own pocket, as most others do.
-But it's still lightweight and compressible — and we often found ourselves just wearing it rather than packing it.
-The oversized hood easily fits a helmet but is rather loose and boxy without at least a thick beanie underneath.
-Though it still offers great protection against the wind and snow, this lightweight model isn't quite as warm as some others.
-But it's a great choice for mild days or — our favorite use — as a midlayer in our all-day-adventure layering system.
+Unlike some other similar-sized jackets, we were surprised to find during testing that the Atom Hoody doesn't stuff into its own pocket.
+Still, this jacket is lightweight and compressible, and we often found ourselves wearing it rather than packing it.
+Despite offering great protection against the wind and snow, this lightweight option isn't quite as warm as some other models we tested.
+Even so, it's a great choice for mild days or — our favorite use — as a midlayer in our all-day-adventure layering system.
+If you want an even more breathable option, we recommend the Outdoor Research SuperStrand LT Hoodie, which is less warm, but better for exercise.

 Read more: Arc'teryx Atom Hoody review